GGarv/Smart-FinanceAI/README.md

    - The model used for embedding is 'sentence-transformers/all-MiniLM-L6-v2', and it is configured to run on the CPU.

 **Converting to vectors and saving it**
-   - Converted text to vector using FAISS class from langchain_community.vectorstores and then saving the data
+   - Converted text to vector using FAISS class from langchain_community.vectorstores and then saved the data.

 # **Creating a RAG Using LangChain and FAISS**
 - It creates a retriever using a vector store (`db1`).
 The retriever is configured for similarity search, enabling the retrieval of documents similar to a given query.